I’ve always loved to travel, but in 2012 everything just went into overdrive.

 Good luck on your travels, and thanks for stopping by!

 P.S.
 I earn an income with Indie Traveller through sales of my book and affiliate advertising.
-I never run ‘native ads’ or undisclosed partnerships.
+I never run so-called ‘native ads’ or undisclosed partnerships.
 I explain this here.

 Transportation used: propellor plane, tuk-tuk, taxi, banka, jeepney, mule, horse, quad bike, bus, bicycle, tricycle, speedboat, catamaran and hot air balloon.